openturns/openturns/python/doc/theory/numerical_methods/distribution_realization.rst

    search the smallest integer :math:`k` such that :math:`u\leq\sum_{i=0}^kp_i`, where :math:`p_i=\Prob{X=i}`.

--  The stable distribution method (archimedean copulas): to be detailed.
+-  The stable distribution method (Archimedean copulas): to be detailed.

 -  The conditional CDF inversion (general copula or general multivariate distributions): this method is a general procedure to sample a